 5. Size…sometimes does matter

-Finally, of course these are not the only important highlights; nonetheless these points serve as a basis when making the right decision for successful project delivery.
+Finally, of course, these are not the only essential highlights; nonetheless, these points serve as a basis when making the right decision for successful project delivery.